 Brainspotting was created in 2003 and has had sufficient time to become well-known.
 Nevertheless, EMDR is even more ancient, and its procedure has gotten more detailed and strict over time.
 Although therapists have some leeway in their delivery, most of the time it must be carried out in accordance with the official handbook.

-Which is Better EMDR or Brainspotting?
+Which Is Better, EMDR or Brainspotting?

 Brainspotting therapy and Eye Movement Desensitization and Reprocessing (EMDR) are supported by research evidence for the treatment of a variety of mental disorders, notably PTSD.
 However, comprehensive research directly comparing the two therapies is lacking.